Baked Vegan Mac and Cheese with Crispy Quinoa Topping

 This healthy vegan mac and cheese recipe combines a lemon cream sauce with perfectly cooked gluten-free pasta and is finished off with crispy quinoa.

 Now that we've officially said goodbye to summer, I'm shifting gears into the world of comfort food.
 But I'm also of the mindset that comfort food can also be really nutritious.
 I love putting a healthy twist on classic recipes so that everyone can enjoy them anytime they want.

 In the past, some of my favorites have been a warm bowl of black bean quinoa chili or a big pile of sweet potato nachos, but ever since I created that vegan lemon cream sauce, I've had pasta on the brain.

 So today's healthy comfort food is a baked vegan mac and cheese recipe!

 I only made one slight modification to the sauce recipe and that was adding a dash of turmeric to turn it that vibrant orange color, but other than that it was perfect.
-The combination of creamy cashews, nutritional yeast, garlic and that subtle lemon undertones, makes the pasta pop with bright, cheesy flavor.
+The combination of creamy cashews, nutritional yeast, garlic, and that subtle lemon undertone, makes the pasta pop with bright, cheesy flavor.
 You'll never even miss the actual cheese! (<– promise!)

 Then there's the topping!